podusowski/covid-simulations/README.md

-This COVID-19 simulation is trying to asses how many vaccinated people might still get infected and die before the immunity system fully kicks in.
+This COVID-19 simulation tries to asses how many vaccinated people might still get infected and die before the immunity system fully kicks in.

 Limitations